Human trafficking: Types of trafficking

 Trafficking arrangements are sometimes structured as a work contract, but with no or low payment, or on terms which are highly exploitative.
 They may also be structured as debt bondage, with the victim not being permitted or able to pay off the debt.
 It may encompass providing a spouse in the context of forced marriage, or the extraction of organs or tissues, including for surrogacy and ova removal.

 Trafficking of children

 Trafficking of children involves the recruitment, transportation, transfer, harboring, or receipt of children for the purpose of exploitation.
-Commercial sexual exploitation of children can take many forms, including forcing a child into prostitution or other forms of sexual activity or child pornography.
-Child exploitation may also involve forced labour or services, slavery or practices similar to slavery, servitude, the removal of organs, illicit international adoption, trafficking for early marriage, recruitment as child soldiers, for use in begging or as athletes (such as child camel jockeys or football trafficking.)
+Commercial sexual exploitation of children can take many forms, including forcing a child into prostitution or other forms of sexual activity or child sexual abuse material.
+Child exploitation may also involve forced labour or services, slavery or practices similar to slavery, servitude, the removal of organs, illicit international adoption, trafficking for early marriage, recruitment as child soldiers, for use in begging or as athletes (such as child camel jockeys or football trafficking).